learn-co-curriculum/dsc-project-template/TEMPLATE_README.md

 ## Overview

+Task: Inform Microsoft on how they can premier their first movie successfully.
+We investigated past movies to see what made the most money and how we can replicate them.
+We broke down those movies into these categories: What genres are selling, how much money are they spending, and when is the right time to release our movie?

 A one-paragraph overview of the project, including the business problem, data, methods, results and recommendations.

 ## Business Problem